tantalising/plasma-accent-color-changer/README.md

-# desktop_linux
+# plasma accent color changer

-A kde plasma accent color changer
+A kde plasma accent color changer that changes some colors in current colorscheme.

 ## Getting Started!